Generative Diffusion Model Driven Massive Random Access in Massive MIMO Systems: Introduction

 \subsection{Our Contributions}

 This paper proposes a new two-stage algorithm to solve the AUD, CE, and DD tasks in massive random access systems.
 The first stage identifies the active users set (AUS) through a Transformer-based detector, while the second stage utilizes generative diffusion models (GDMs) to perform JCEDD for active user equipment (UEs).
-By contrast, traditional approaches based on CS first explicitly estimate the channels and then perform AUD and DD, which degrades dramatically in the case of insufficient pilots, while covariance-based approaches only consider AUD and neglect CE and DD.
-Our main contributions are summarized as follows.
+The existing Transformer-based deep learning AUD scheme \cite{aud_transformer} fails to effectively address the challenges posed by variable pilot lengths in massive random access problems.
+Furthermore, the performance of current JCEDD schemes relying on ALD-based generative methods \cite{nicolas-24icassp} has not been comprehensively evaluated and is susceptible to converging to local optima.
+To tackle these issues, our research makes the following key contributions:

 \begin{itemize} \item We design a variable pilot length AUD network (VPL-AUDNet) for AUD task.
 Specifically: 1) We propose the variable pilot length transmission framework and corresponding adaption mechanism that allows a single network to be applicable to different pilot lengths without retraining.
 2) We introduce a spatial correlation mechanism to extract spatial correlation features from the received signals, thereby improving network-based AUD performance in complex correlated channels.